StackExchange/dnscontrol/docs/_functions/domain/CF_TEMP_REDIRECT.md

   - modifiers...
 ---

-`CF_REDIRECT` uses Cloudflare-specific features ("page rules") to generate an HTTP 301 redirect.
+`CF_TEMP_REDIRECT` uses Cloudflare-specific features ("Forwarding URL" Page Rules) to generate a HTTP 302 temporary redirect.

-WARNING: If the domain has other pagerules in place, they may be deleted.
-At this time this feature is best used on bare domains that need to redirect to another domain, perhaps with wildcard substitutions.
+If _any_ `CF_REDIRECT` or `CF_TEMP_REDIRECT` functions are used then
+`dnscontrol` will manage _all_ "Forwarding URL" type Page Rules for the domain.
+Page Rule types other than "Forwarding URL” will be left alone.

+WARNING: Cloudflare does not currently fully document the Page Rules API and this interface is not extensively tested.
+Take precautions such as making backups and manually verifying `dnscontrol preview` output before running `dnscontrol push`.
+This is especially true when mixing Page Rules that are managed by DNSControl and those that aren't.

 {% include startExample.html %}
 {% highlight js %}